rafalp/Misago/dev-docs/plugins/hooks/check-remove-private-thread-member-permission-hook.md

 ## Example

-Checks if the user has permission to remove a private thread member assigned a plugin-defined "protected" status:
+Prevent a user from removing a private thread member with a "protected" status:

 ```python
 from django.core.exceptions import PermissionDenied